Hamas leader calls on Islamic nations to unite to fight for 'Muslim lands' | ExBulletin

 Hamas leader calls on Islamic nations to unite to fight for ‘Muslim lands’

-New Delhi: Hamas leader Ismail Haniyeh urged Islamic nations to forge strategic partnerships to fight to take control of Muslim lands across the world.
+New Delhi / Islamabad, May 31 (IANS) Hamas leader Ismail Haniyeh urged Islamic nations to forge strategic partnerships to fight to take control of Muslim lands across the world.

 Pakistani newspapers reported that in a speech recorded at a Jamaat-i-Islami rally in Peshawar on Sunday, Haniyeh urged the Pakistani government led by Prime Minister Imran Khan to support the Palestinian cause with concrete actions.
 The rally was organized in support of Hamas and Palestine.